 Amino acids: For a healthier option, you can use amino acids in lieu of soy sauce.
 It's the same flavor profile just with less sodium.

 Seasonings: Have fun with the seasonings.
-Adding in paprika, garlic powder, onion powder, cayenne pepper, chili powder, and even some liquid smoke will just enhance the flavors.
+Adding in smoked paprika, garlic powder, onion powder, cayenne pepper, chili powder, and even some liquid smoke will just enhance the flavors.